Gilberto-Guzman/Gilberto-Guzman/README.md

 Proficient Skills:

 - Mobile Development
+- Software Development
+- DataBases
-- Data Bases
+- Remote Support
 - Linux
 - Virtual Machines

+Favorite Software

+- AutoCAD
+- Adobe Premier and Filmora
+- Krita and OpenBoard

 <!--
 **Gilberto-Guzman/Gilberto-Guzman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-favorite software applications
+favorite software

 Here are some ideas to get you started: